 - Codename: Kids Next Door has Pungeon Master Numbuh Two, who is hilarious, to the viewer at least, because he delivers his jokes with so much hammy enthusiasm it's hard not to laugh.
-(Ironically, his Evil Counterpart in "Operation: P.O.O.L." is actually genuinely funny, given that the two are polar opposites.)
+(His Evil Counterpart in "Operation: P.O.O.L." is genuinely funny since the two are polar opposites.)

 - Pinky and the Brain:

 - The Brain tries to be stand-up comedian in yet another Zany Scheme to Take Over the World.
 All he has are really complicated scientific and mathematical jokes, which bores the audience to tears.
 But it gets funny when he gets angry at them, wishing for their deaths using overly complicated, Rube Goldberg-esque situations.

 - He also tried this in one issue of the comics, where he did tell a pretty funny joke, but it went right over the heads of his provincial audience: "What did Euripides say when he tore his trousers?...
 'Where's Eumenides when I need him?'...
 Don't you understand?!
 'You-rip-a-these'...
 'You-mend-a-these'?!"

 - And of course, no one can ever forget "Obey me, for I am the [hilariously violent epileptic fit] Overlord!"

 - Stanley's corny jokes on The Amazing Chan and the Chan Clan are clearly meant to be this.
 Though in his case the humor doesn't just come from the corniness, but from Henry's less than amused reactions.

 - SpongeBob SquarePants often has this, especially in the earlier episodes.
 The real king is this gem: